 • Woman Battered and Inflicted with A Deep Cut by Her Husband In

 • Man Who Beat WifeWith Bat Jailed as New Evidence Comes to

 • Man Beats Wife to Death for Ignoring His Phone Callls

 • Woman Arrested for Beating Herr Huband Because He Farts While

 • Man Kidnaps Former Girlfriend, Tortures, Breaks Her Bones

 These are a few actual News Headlines culled from various sources of true-life cases in 2016 alone!
 Clearly, domestic abuse and violence is on the rise.

-Child abuse, sexual and domestic violence are among the most
+According to domestic violence defense lawyers in Parsippany-Troy Hills area, child abuse, sexual and domestic violence are among the most

 destructive experiences afflicting women and children.
 The wide